SivanandaGorugantu/convolutional_neural_networks/Image_classification/MNIST/README.md

 | method2| 99.2% | 0.03197 |
 | method3| 99.51% | 0.01494 |

-As seen in Table 1, method 3  performed reasonably well with an evaluation accuracy of 99.51%.
+As seen in Table 2, method 3  performed reasonably well with an evaluation accuracy of 99.51%.
 We can also observe that with approximately 38,000 more parameters, method 3 achieved significant improvement over method 1.
 Also, method 3 has half the number of parameters as compared to method 2.

-# Results

 Some results predicted by the models can be seen below.